Shopify/tapioca/README.md

 * The `gather_constants` class method collects all classes (or modules) that should be processed by this specific DSL compiler.
 * The `decorate` method defines how to generate the necessary RBI definitions for the gathered constants.

+Every compiler must declare the type member `ConstantType` in order for Sorbet to understand what the return type of the `constant` attribute reader is.
+It needs to be assigned the correct type variable matching the type of constants that `gather_constants` returns.
+This generic variable allows Sorbet to type-check method calls on the `constant` reader in your `decorate` method.
+See the Sorbet documentation on [generics](https://sorbet.org/docs/generics) for more information.

 You can now run the new RBI compiler through the normal DSL generation process (your custom compiler will be loaded automatically by Tapioca):

 ```shell